RalucaVidrasc/Object-generating-system/Results_images/README.md

 Here are some of the results:
 In the following images :
-bbox - the average precision of the model of detecting the correct bounding box segm -
+bbox - bounding box
+segm - segmentation
 1. The evaluation of the model trained on the "Simple-Copy-Paste"-augmented dataset:
 In this experiment I used the following colours:
 * light green -- 30%